-To develop and demonstrate a less expensive, easily applied, and more effective blended curriculum incorporating multimedia electronic learning along with group sessions to reinforce and convince new entrants to adopt a safety culture.
-This will build on lessons learned from the 2010−12 instructor-led classroom training tested for fostering adoption of a safety culture in new entrants.
+To develop and demonstrate a cost effective, easily applied blended curriculum incorporating multimedia electronic learning and group sessions to convince new entrant motor carriers to adopt a safety culture before they receive their U.S. Department of Transportation (USDOT) number.
+This builds on lessons learned from the applied 2005−06 and 2010−12 voluntary, instructor-led classroom training that was developed to foster adoption of a safety culture by new entrants.

-The 2010-12 research demonstration produced an analysis of how a blended curriculum, including electronic learning and testing, can be effectively applied to train and test knowledge proficiency and other requirements to ensure applicant new entrants understand applicable regulations prior to receiving an interstate U.S. Department of Transportation (USDOT) number.
-A detailed report describing this approach is in clearance for publication.
+The 2005−06 and 2010−12 instructor-led classroom training fostered adoption of a safety culture by new entrants.
+The final report documenting those research projects provides an outline of how a blended curriculum, including electronic learning and testing, should be developed and applied to train and test knowledge proficiency and other requirements to ensure that applicant new entrants understand applicable regulations prior to receiving an interstate USDOT number.
+A detailed report describing findings from the previous research is being finalized for publication.
 The new curriculum will combine the strengths of both electronic multimedia training and testing and peer group involvement.

-- May 2013: Purchase Request (PR) approved to acquire support to
+May 2013 Purchase request approved to acquire support to

-- August 2013: Interagency Agreement (IAA) with the U.S. Army.
+August 2013 Interagency agreement (IAA) with the U.S. Army

 IAA with the U.S. Army and University of Central Florida